Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 I have a hypothesis.

-From the outside, it may seem that a programmer's work is the same everywhere: a person sits and types something on the keyboard.
+From the outside, a programmer's work may seem the same everywhere: a person sits and types something on the keyboard.
 But in reality, it differs greatly from area to area.

 Making computer games is not the same as programming hardware for warehouses.
-Writing backend for modern web is not the same as making corporate software or the frontend for the web.
+Writing a backend for a modern web is not the same as making corporate software or the frontend for the web.

-There are different requirements, nuances, and restrictions everywhere, even different development dynamics — somewhere the code may be thrown away after a month, somewhere it should work for decades.
-Somewhere there is no such concept as multi-tenant, somewhere it is implied by default.
+There are different requirements, nuances, and restrictions everywhere, even different development dynamics — somewhere the code may be thrown away after a month, somewhere it should work for decades Somewhere there is no such concept as multi-tenant, somewhere it is implied by default.

-Changing the work area, even an experienced developer will not be able to immediately produce high-quality code.
+When changing the work area, even an experienced developer will not be able to produce high-quality code immediately.
 Even if they notice that the area has changed.
-And many do not realize this for quite a long time.
+And many have not realized this for quite a long time.

 So, my hypothesis is that many LLM middleware developers have recently changed their area of activity.
 From something scientific like data science and training neural networks to something more engineering, like developing long-playing web services or middleware for them.

-As a result, not all of them understand the dynamics and problems of the area in which they suddenly found themselves.
+As a result, not all of them understand the dynamics and problems of the area where they suddenly found themselves.

 Exaggerating: when your resulting artifact is a Jupyter notebook, you don't think about how many API keys or client instances will be in your code, how many connections to third-party services you use, and so on.
-But when you develop a library for the backend, you should keep all this in mind and, importantly, not make assumptions of how potential users will use your artifact.
+But when you develop a library for the backend, you should keep all this in mind and, importantly, not make assumptions about how potential users will use your artifact.

 On the example of the described bug, I see two confirmations of this hypothesis:

 - Potentially similar problems in different top frameworks.
 - Potentially similar problems in different top client libs.
-A couple of years ago, there was a similar problem with API keys in the OpenAI client library, but it is fixed already.
+A couple of years ago, there was a similar problem with API keys in the OpenAI client library, but it has already been fixed.